Xilmi/Rotp-Fusion/README.md

 2023.08.29 (BR)
 - Made selection pop-up bigger to accommodate smaller screen resolutions.
 - Changed "err("Unable to deploy.." to "log("Unable to deploy.."
+- Set default value of "Track ships across turns" to "disabled".

 2023.08.28 (BR)
 - Auto-Run new option do disable console log output.